Paul Carter (paulcarter@pacapix.com)

 A. GREY-SHANKED DOUCS

 Grey-shanked Douc Langur (Pygathrix cinerea) is endemic to Vietnam with about 1,000 individuals remaining.
-Van Tuan et al (2019) described the discovery and distribution of about 48 Grey-shanked Douc Langur near the Tham My Tay commune.
+Van Tuan et al (2019) described the discovery and distribution of about 48 Grey-shanked Douc Langur near the Tham My Tay commune (10 km southwest of Nui Thanh).
 It is a small area where the population comprises small family groups on isolated hill-top forests surrounded by deforested areas.
 These areas are now protected and are patrolled by a “Community Forest Protection Team”.
-Access to the forest is through Tuan and the community group.
+Access to the forest is through them and Tuan.

-The village is a two-hour drive from Danang; once at the village we picked up a local ranger and went on motorbikes to the nearby forest.
-We saw one distant group on Hon Do Hill before our guide picked up another group on Hon Duong Hill and after working our way through some secondary forest we got to within 30 meters of them, spending 90 minutes (from 8.30 AM) watching this group.
-This second group totaled about 12 animals and included three to four males interacting with the dominant male.
+At the village, a two-hour drive from Danang; we picked up Mr Van (our guide from the Volunteer Forest Protection Team) and went on motorbikes to the nearby forest.
+We saw one distant group on Hon Do Hill before Mr Van located another group on Hon Duong Bong Hill; and after working our way through some secondary forest we got to within 30 meters of them, spending 90 minutes (from 8.30 AM) watching this group.
+This second group of about 12 animals included three to four males interacting with the dominant male.

 B. ECO-FARM REPTILES